 We asked our experts for their thoughts on the research, and it quickly transpired that the findings are not as conclusive as they first appear.

-Award-winning research dietitian, Dr Michelle Harvie comments:
+Award-winning research dietitian, Professor Michelle Harvie comments:

 ‘The researchers conclude that greater protection from breast cancer is due to regular ultraviolet exposure from outdoor work which increases vitamin D levels.
 Working outdoors in natural sunlight could also be linked to better alignment with the natural body clock.
 This in turn optimises metabolism and hormone levels, and reduces the risk of cancer.